-Internet, technology and media companies often hold a significant number of patents.
-Further, many of these companies and other parties are actively developing search, indexing, electronic commerce and other Web-related technologies, as well as a variety of online business models and methods.
+Internet, technology, media companies and patent holding companies often possess a significant number of patents.
+Further, many of these companies and other parties are actively developing or purchasing search, indexing, electronic commerce and other Web-related technologies, as well as a variety of online business models and methods.
 We believe that these parties will continue to take steps to protect these technologies, including, but not limited to, seeking patent protection.
 As a result, disputes regarding the ownership of technologies and rights associated with online business are likely to continue to arise in the future.
 From time to time, parties assert patent infringement claims against us.
 Currently, we are engaged in several lawsuits regarding patent issues and have been notified of a number of other potential disputes.